RunestoneInteractive/RunestoneServer/source/Strings/TurtlesandStringsandLSystems.rst

         left hand side -> right hand side

-where the left and side is a single symbol and the right had side is a sequence of symbols.
+where the left hand side is a single symbol and the right had side is a sequence of symbols.
 You can think of both sides as being simple strings.
 The way the rules are used is to replace occurrences of the left hand side with the corresponding right hand side.

 Now let's look at these simple rules in action, starting with the string A::